• Home

 What is "Food Addiction"?

-• "Food addiction” is not a DSM-5 mental health diagnosis.
+• "Food addiction” is not a DSM-5 mental health diagnosis; however, it IS a well-validated research construct and psycho-behavioral state.

-• Both humans and rodents can display the same patterns of food/eating-seeking or engagement as are observed with alcohol, drugs, shopping, spending, gambling, gaming, internet use, relationships, sex, and pornography.
+• Both humans and rodents can display the same patterns of food/eating-seeking and engagement as those observed in substance-related and addictive disorders.

-• The same changes that occur in the brain are observed in: (a) many cases of eating disorders, (b) individuals who qualify as having food/eating addictions, and (c) individuals with alcohol and substance use disorders and substance-related addictive disorders.
+• The same changes that occur in the brain during substance-related and adictive disorders are observed in: (a) many cases of eating disorders and (b) individuals who qualify as having food/eating addiction.

-• These similarities are often especially true for binge-type patterns of eating and for foods that are highly palatable, highly processed, and/or high in sugar, sodium, or fat content.
+• This is especially true for binge-type eating patterns and consumption of foods that are highly processed, highly palatable, &/or high in sugar, sodium, or fat content.

 Learn more about Food Addiction